felixschorer/cmb-protocol/docs/packets.md

     ┌─────────────────────────────────┬─────────────────────────────────┐
   0 |              0xcb06             |                                 |
     ├─────────────────────────────────┘                                 |
-  4 |                             Block ID                              |
+  4 |                         Stop at Block ID                          |
     └───────────────────────────────────────────────────────────────────┘
 ```
-- Block ID: 64 bit identifier of the block who marks the start of the range
+- Stop at Block ID: 64 bit identifier of the block who marks the start of the acknowledged range

 ## Error
 Generic error packet that can be identified by its Error Code